Natural-born-citizen clause (United States): Constitutional provisions

-Section 1 of Article Two of the United States Constitution sets forth the eligibility requirements for serving as president of the United States, under clause 5 (emphasis added):
+Article Two, Section 1 of the United States Constitution sets forth the eligibility requirements for serving as president of the United States, under clause 5 (emphasis added):

 Under the original Constitution, members of the Electoral College cast two votes for president, with the runner-up elected vice president.
 The Twelfth Amendment requires the vice president is to be elected separately, and concludes with the clause, "No person constitutionally ineligible to the office of President shall be eligible to that of Vice-President of the United States."

-The Fourteenth Amendment does not use the phrase natural-born citizen.
-It does provide, "All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside."
+The Fourteenth Amendment does not address the issue of presidential eligibility or use the phrase natural-born citizen.
+It states, "All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside."

-Under Article One, representatives and senators are required to be U.S. citizens, but there is no requirement that they be natural born.
+Under Article One, representatives and senators are required to be U.S. citizens, but there is no requirement that they be natural born, in contrast to the presidential requirement.